15th of January, 2025

 The Mexican government’s borrowing policy over the last few years, combined with the performance of exports, has led to an increase in interest payments on public sector external debt, which have decreased from 2.1% of total exports in 2018 to 1.9% of total exports in 2022.

-Both principal and interest service payments on public sector external debt constituted 4.1% of GDP in 2022, compared to 4.4% of GDP in 2021.
+Payments for principal and interest on external public debt accounted for 4.1% of GDP in 2022, a slight decrease from 4.4% of GDP in 2021.

 In November 2019, the Republican Austerity Law was approved, which aims to contribute to the good management of public resources, and focuses mainly on reducing non-priority current spending.

-Then, in 2020, the federal government introduced fiscal measures to minimize the effects of the Covid-19 pandemic on health and the economy, for an estimated amount equivalent to 2% of GDP.
+In 2020, the federal government implemented fiscal measures to mitigate the impact of the Covid-19 pandemic on both health and the economy.
+These measures were estimated to represent 2% of GDP.

 Indebtedness policy